 As a condiment, sprinkle some on top of the food.
-With the addition of lemon zest, lemon juice can be used as a condiment in its own right.
+With the addition of lemon zest, lemon juice can use as a condiment in its own right.
 Salads, meat dishes, and any other food that needs a bitter aftertaste and acidic flavor will benefit from this.

 4 Steps to Juicing a Lemon With a Juicer